REG-Linux/REG-Linux/board/amlogic/s905/README.md

   HDMI, and adjust device names so `fdtdir /boot/boot` works.
 - Emulator/SDL patches keep Wayland+KMS stable with the Lima driver.

-Boards such as Fun-R1 and `s905-tvbox` still rely on vendor U-Boot, so their post-image scripts generate AML autoscripts instead of extlinux entries.
+Boards using `s905-tvbox` still rely on vendor U-Boot, so their post-image scripts generate AML autoscripts instead of extlinux entries.
 The rest use mainline U-Boot + extlinux.